astronomer/docs/learn/airflow-listeners.md

 import CodeBlock from '@theme/CodeBlock';
 import producer_dag from '!!raw-loader!../code-samples/dags/airflow-listeners/producer_dag.py';

-[Airflow listeners](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/listeners.html#listeners) allow you to execute custom code when certain events occur anywhere in your Airflow instance, for example whenever any DAG run fails or an update to a Dataset is detected.
+[Airflow listeners](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/listeners.html#listeners) allow you to execute custom code when certain events occur anywhere in your Airflow instance, for example when a DAG run fails or a dataset is updated.

-Listeners are implemented as an [Airflow plugin](using-airflow-plugins.md) and can contain any code you like.
-In this tutorial you will learn how to use a listener to send a Slack notification whenever a Dataset is updated.
+Listeners are implemented as an [Airflow plugin](using-airflow-plugins.md) and can contain any code.
+In this tutorial, you'll use a listener to send a Slack notification whenever a dataset is updated.

 :::info

-If you are looking to implement notifications for specific DAGs and tasks, consider using [Airflow callbacks](error-notifications-in-airflow.md#airflow-callbacks) instead.
+If you only need to implement notifications for specific DAGs and tasks, consider using [Airflow callbacks](error-notifications-in-airflow.md#airflow-callbacks) instead.

 :::